 Have you ever wondered how God looks at your life?
-Jesus tells us, “That every idle word that men shall speak, they shall give account thereof in the day of judgment” (Mat.
-12:36).
+Jesus tells us, “That every idle word that men shall speak, they shall give account thereof in the day of judgment” (Matthew 12:36).
 If we are honest with ourselves, we will admit with sorrow and regret that we have failed in our thoughts and actions.
 We, too, will blush in shame for thoughts harbored and deeds committed in secret.
 The Bible says in Romans 2:16 that “God shall judge the secrets of men by Jesus Christ.”
 The Apostle Peter preached “Repent ye therefore, and be converted, that your sins may be blotted out, when the times of refreshing shall come from the presence of the Lord” (Acts 3:19).
 Has Jesus blotted out your sins, or do they still haunt you today?

 Would you like to be set free?
 Are the thoughts and actions of the past weighing you down?
 Our sins are a great weight on our hearts and lives.
 “If we say that we have no sin, we deceive ourselves, and the truth is not in us” (1 John 1:8).
-“For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord” (Rom.
-6:23).
+“For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord” (Romans 6:23).

 Jesus offers forgiveness.
 He came to earth and shed His blood for all sinners.
 The salvation plan is now complete.
 Would you like to be made whole?
 “If the Son therefore shall make you free, ye shall be free indeed” (John 8:36).
-Come to Jesus now!
+(Psalm 51) Come to Jesus now!
 Repent and confess your sins.
 “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness” (1 John 1:9).
 Trust Jesus to lead you to a satisfying life with Him.
 He will provide direction for your daily walk of life.

 THE ROOM – Copyright 1995 New Attitudes/Joshua Harris.